NCIP/gdc-docs/docs/Data_Portal/Users_Guide/mutation_frequency.md

 ## Survival Plot for Mutated Genes and Mutations

-The mutation frequency survival plot is represented with a Kaplan-Meier curve for the active cohort.
-This can also be separated into two curves based on cases with and without a specific mutation or mutated gene.
+The mutation frequency survival plot is represented with two Kaplan-Meier curves based on cases with and without a specific mutation or mutated gene.
+Cases for both curves can be further filtered using the various filters available in the left panel of the Mutation Frequency tool.
+For example, selecting "high" for the VEP impact filter will limit the cases in both curves to those whose mutations have a high VEP impact.

 The Log-Rank Test p-value is also displayed here.
 The survival plot can be downloaded as an image (SVG/PNG) or raw data (JSON/TSV) and the view can be reset using the buttons at the top right of the graphic.

 [![Mutation Table](images/MutSurvival.png)](images/MutSurvival.png "Click to see the full image.")